What Is a Guardianship?

 At Teddy, Meekins & Talbert, our Shelby guardianship lawyers are prepared to assist you through this complicated process.
 We will give you the peace of mind that comes with knowing that those most important to you will be properly looked after.

 Allow Teddy, Meekins & Talbert to help you protect your loved ones and make sure all their best interests are looked after.
 If you are unsure whether a guardianship attorney can help your family, contact us.
 We will be able to thoroughly analyze your situation and let you know whether it is appropriate to petition for a guardian for your loved one.

-Contact the Shelby guardianship attorneys at Teddy, Meekins & Talbert by calling us or contacting us online to set up a confidential initial consultation.
+Contact us online or call Teddy, Meekins & Talbert by calling us or contacting us online to set up a confidential initial consultation.